Cartridge Alignment Protractor – How to Align Turntable Cartridge

 Well, there is a strong reason behind the 92° angle adjustment.

-Now, you might have questions like why 92°?
+Now, you might have questions like Why 92°?

 Well, let me answer it.

-Why LPs are cut at 92 degrees?
+Why are LPs cut at 92 degrees?

 Azimuth: